Rio2802/SmartRideManager/README.md

 - Lints the code
 - Builds the Expo app

+## Known Limitations

+### Offline Support
+This app uses the Firebase Web SDK which has limited offline persistence in React Native/Expo.
+An AsyncStorage caching layer provides basic offline functionality, but for production use with robust offline support, consider migrating to `@react-native-firebase` which uses the native Firebase SDK with full offline capabilities.

+### Web Version
+The web build has compatibility issues due to React Native modules.
+This is a mobile-first app designed for iOS/Android using Expo Go.

 ## Future Enhancements

+- Migrate to `@react-native-firebase` for full native offline support
 - Cloud-scheduled notifications using Firebase Cloud Functions
 - PDF export for comprehensive reports
 - Advanced chart filtering by date range